-The Florida Sportsman Bass & Birdies Classic will be held Tuesday, July 15, 2014, at the beautiful and challenging 18-hole Jack Nicklaus Signature New Course at Grand Cypress Golf Club in Orlando, a links design similar to the Old Course in St. Andrews, Scotland.
+The Florida Sportsman Bass & Birdies Classic will be held Tuesday, July 14, 2015, at the beautiful and challenging 18-hole Rosen Shingle Creek course in Orlando, designed by David Harman.
+It is the on-site course of the ICAST host hotel.

-“The golf is a Scramble-Best Ball format, meaning teams of four players hit each shot and the best shot is selected,” said Doug Kelly, Tournament Director.
+“The golf is a Scramble-Best Ball format, meaning teams of four players hit each shot and the best shot is selected,” said Rick Ryals, Tournament Director.
 “The three other players retrieve their balls and hit from the best position, and the same until the ball is holed out.”

 However, on four designated holes, one team member will fish in bass-hungry lakes while the other three plays the scramble.
 The number of bass caught will result in bonus points taken off the final golf score, so it pays to make birdies and catch bass.

 This unique golf-and-fishing event is open to ASA members and registered attendees of the ICAST show.

 The $95 entry fee includes play on a signature David Harman designed course, golf cart, range balls, bass fishing eligibility, a tournament-embroidered Mojo shirt ($46 value), a lunch buffet and awards banquet/raffle to benefit Keep America Fishing, complimentary lockers and locker room services, customized scorecards with live leaderboard and more.